Jennings Brewery Tour

 History, tourist information, and nearby accommodation

 In 1828 John Jennings established a brewery in the north Cumbria village of Lorton.
 John was simply continuing a tradition begun by his father William (1751-1848) who was a Maltster.
 We're not exactly sure where the brewery stood; perhaps at High Swinside or at Scales, but most likely in buildings near the present Lorton village hall.
-John's son, also named John, does not appear to have joined the family business; he began a career making thread.
+John's son, also named John, does not appear to have joined the family business; instead, he began a career making thread.

 After more than 4 decades at Lorton, the Jennings brewery needed larger premises.
 The Jennings family found the perfect base of operations in the nearby town of Cockermouth, at the confluence of the rivers Derwent and Cocker.
 The Norman castle beside the rivers had a good supply of water from its own well, and of course, the greater population of Cockermouth meant there was a larger customer base for selling ale!